Hooks: Deterministic Policy Enforcement for Claude Code Teams

 Audit Logging via PostToolUse

-For compliance, you need visibility into what Claude Code did.
+For compliance, you need visibility into what Claude Code actually did — not what it said it did.
+A minimal audit hook:

 #!/bin/bash